 Being raised by a narcissist can have a profound effect on a person’s mental health.
 It can be difficult to cope with the constant emotional manipulation and lack of empathy, and many people end up self-regulating their emotions in order to deal with the stress.
 This can lead to anxiety, depression, and low self-esteem.
 Addiction is also common, as people may turn to substances in order to numb the pain.
 If you have been raised by a narcissist, it is important to seek professional help in order to heal the trauma.

-See also What are animated personality traits?
+See also What are ideal manager traits?

 What is the golden child of a narcissistic mother?